-The differences between feedback received across Beneficiary States may confirm an opinion expressed by a PO that it is the PO who creates the environment for the beneficiaries.
+The differences between feedback received across Beneficiary States may confirm one PO's opinion that it is the PO who creates the environment for the beneficiaries.
 The POs can have a significant impact on how user-friendly the Grants are for project promoters, as they can provide support and information and even hand hold them if necessary.
 The data may suggest that some POs are more effective in fulfilling this task than others.
-Improving project promoters' views on Grants implementation may not necessary always require changes in the MCS requirements, but instead providing necessary support to POs, who can than provide the necessary support to the project promoters.
+Improving project promoters' views on Grants' implementation may not necessary always require changes in the MCS requirements but may instead relate to providing the necessary support to POs, who can than provide the necessary support to the project promoters.

-10 Due to small sample, 'no' answer to the question 'Has the Programme Operator provided you necessary support?' was skipped.
+11 Due to small sample, 'no' answer to the question 'Has the Programme Operator provided you necessary support?' was skipped.
 Only 9 respondents selected it and provided an answer other than 'Difficult to say/Not applicable' to the other question.